 A great way to get rid of excess moisture is to use tissue paper.
 With very light blotting motions, carefully place the tissue paper onto the lash line.
 But remember not to wipe or pull on the eyelashes.

 As we've mentioned, even though the lash glue completely dries down in a couple of days, it's always a good choice not to irritate the lash extensions.
 Did you know there are beneficial tips and tricks you can incorporate into your usual everyday routines?
 From substituting certain makeup products to daily lash cleanses, let's take a look at how you can prevent premature fall-out with these simple tips and steps.

 A rule and tip you should keep in the back of your mind - is to shy away from using makeup products.
 Well, at least for the first couple of hours or days.
 This rule goes for mascaras, eyeliners, heavy foundation, and eye creams.

-Along with the added weight from the mascara layers, the fiber extensions are very fragile during the first few hours of the treatment.
-As any makeup product requires application, it's best not to irritate or go near the newly added extension sets.
+Along with the added weight from the mascara layers, the lash extensions are very fragile during the first few hours of the treatment.
+As any makeup product requires application, it's best not to irritate or go near the newly added lash sets.